Student Code of Conduct

 6. Any violation of federal, state or local law not otherwise prohibited herein, if such directly affects CNM's educational function.

-1. Actual or threatened physical injury to any person (including self) on CNM owned or controlled property or at a CNM sponsored or supervised function or conduct that endangers the health, safety or personal well being of a person.
+1. Actual or threatened physical injury to any person (including self) on CNM-owned or controlled property or at a CNM-sponsored or supervised function or conduct that endangers the health, safety, or personal well-being of a person.

-2. Engaging in individual or group conduct that is violent (including sexual misconduct, attempted suicide or threats of either), abusive, indecent, unreasonably loud or similar disorderly conduct that infringes upon the privacy, rights or privileges of others or disturbs the peace or the orderly process of education on campus.
+2. Engaging in individual or group conduct that is violent (including sexual misconduct, attempted suicide or threats of either), abusive, indecent, unreasonably loud, or similar disorderly conduct that infringes upon the privacy, rights, or privileges of others or disturbs the peace or the orderly process of education on campus.

-3. Hazing, defined as an act which endangers the mental or physical health or safety of a student or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
+3. Hazing, defined as an act that endangers the mental or physical health or safety of a student or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.

-4. Harassment or abuse directed toward individuals or groups may include at least the following forms: the use or threat of physical violence, coercion, intimidation and verbal harassment and abuse.
+4. Harassment or abuse directed toward individuals or groups may include at least the following forms: the use or threat of physical violence, coercion, intimidation, and verbal harassment and abuse.
 Harassment and abuse may be discriminatory.
 Although all forms of harassment and abuse - both discriminatory and non-discriminatory - are equally prohibited, CNM's commitment to non-discrimination means that discriminatory harassment may be punished more severely than non-discriminatory forms of harassment.

-5. Sexual abuse, including but not limited to sexual harassment, coercion and threats or use of force.
+5. Sexual abuse, including but not limited to sexual harassment, coercion, and threats or use of force.

 6. Any actual or threatened non-consensual sexual act.

-7. Harassment or acts of insensitivity or intolerance toward individuals/groups, including groups defined by race, creed, national origin, disability, sexual orientation and veteran status.
+7. Harassment or acts of insensitivity or intolerance toward individuals/groups, including groups defined by race, creed, national origin, disability, sexual orientation, and veteran status.

 8. Verbal or written abuse, which is likely to cause another person humiliation, stress, psychological harm or which is harassing in nature.
 The abuse may be electronic in nature, including on or through social media, telephone, texting or other messaging, or email.